Ethan-Chester/QuaternaryCalculator-Group10/README.md

 Medium: In-Person

 Discussion: Jadi and Cyarina implemented the test class and created tests for functions squareRoot, power, and tenToFour.
 They researched how to test the main function and made plans for implementation later.

+### 9/5/2024, 7:58pm- 8:05pm
+Attendees: Ethan Chester, Cyarina Amatya, Mia Lacey, Landen Finlinson

+Medium: remote, slack huddle

+Discussion:  Ethan, Mia, Cyarina discussed a way to fix the calculations so the result doesn't return as an error.
+Ethan said he would work on it and fix the calculations in the util. and the button in the gui.Mia would look at it later.
+Cyarina discusses issues and we all cam eto agreement.